 We posed this question to Andrew “Jack” Fitzpatrick, a Farmers Insurance® agent based in Irving, Texas.
 Here’s what he had to say about life insurance questions.

-A. Life insurance can be a tricky topic.
-It’s designed to provide financial support for those who depend on you, but permanent life insurance can also be used to access money for big purchases during your lifetime through policy loans.
-Here are answers to some common questions I hear about life insurance.
+Answer Life insurance can be a tricky topic.
+It’s designed to provide financial support for those who depend on you, but permanent life insurance can also be used to access money for big purchases during your lifetime through policy loans.2 Here are answers to some common questions I hear about life insurance.

 Group policies provided by employers typically offer an affordable and easy way to enroll in life insurance without a medical exam.
 However, group policies may only pay an amount equal to one or two years of salary or a similarly limited amount, which may or may not be enough to cover your family’s needs.